Wheatberry Salad with Fresh Herbs

-Fresh kohlrabi, scallions, and parsley join wheatberries in this delicious grain salad created by Farm Chef and Kitchen Manager Alison Baker.
-We served it at our 9th Annual Strawberry Festival in June 2011 and I have never seen people get so excited about a grain salad!
+Fresh kohlrabi, scallions, and parsley join wheatberries in this delicious grain salad created by former kitchen manager Alison Baker.
+We served it at our 9th Annual Strawberry Festival in June 2011 and we’ve never seen people get so excited about a grain salad!
 More than a dozen people asked us for the recipe that day — including a few kids!
-As promised here it is, sized down by Alison to meet the needs of a household rather than a festival crowd of 1,250!
-For a sweeter version of this salad try it with Alison’s freshly made Cedar Circle Farm Strawberry Vinegar, available in the farmstand.
+As promised here it is, sized down to meet the needs of a household rather than a festival crowd of 1,250!
 Enjoy!

 - 2 ribs celery diced small

 - 2 scallions sliced thin

 - 3/4 cup walnuts